maalg21/visualizeGO/README.md

 each cluster has a more representative metabolic pathway associated with it, being the one that is more closely related to the rest of the GO-terms within the cluster.

+*Note that if the number of clusters detected is 10, it is possible that the maximum number of k-means has been reached when applying the Silhouette method.
+Check if raising the ```k_range`` parameter to 2:20 is still 10.*

-To see what 7 clusters are, we use the ```generate_cluster_table``` function, which will give us a table (which we can later save as a PNG) with the relationship of the clusters, the colour they will have later in the final graph, the most representative pathway and which GO IDs belong to each cluster.
+To see what 7 clusters are, we use the ```generate_cluster_table``` function, which will give us a table (which we can later save as a PNG) with the relationship of the clusters, the color they will have later in the final graph, the most representative pathway and which GO IDs belong to each cluster.
 ```r
 # colors <- generate_pastel_colors(n = 7) # This function was only created to generate a list of pastel colours of the number we determine 😊